Mission Statement

 Nicholas and Deborah Weekes

 Nicholas (Nick) Weekes - Nick arrived in New Zealand from Barbados with his family in 2016 and started work with us in early 2019.
 Nick has been involved in the Quarrying industry for over 20 years, including managing quarry operations and staff in the Caribbean, New Zealand, and Samoa.
 He has studied with Koinonia House Ministries.
-He is involved with property maintenance, recreation, small group facilitation, work periods, and other support roles.
+He is currently completing a degree in counselling, and is involved in counselling, group facilitation, intake work, and programme management.

 Deborah (Debbie) Weekes - Certification in Book-keeping (NZ) Debbie is one of our support staff.
 She has had many years of experience in administration and accounts/book-keeping.
 Debbie’s particular passion is to help people realise and understand their unique worth.
 Debbie is involved with administration, accounts, small group facilitation, study, and other support roles.